 Strip & Wax Floors

 To strip & wax floors properly is an art.
-If either one is done improperly time and money is wasted.
+If either step is done improperly time and money will be wasted.

-Depending on the installed surface special care needs to be taken to protect them.
-Over time finishes and grime can build up creating the need to strip & wax floors like VCT (Vinyl Composite Tile) floors in bathrooms, hallways, break rooms, school rooms and food service areas.
-The stripping process removes soil and waxy buildup so that a new finish can be applied to the original surface.
+Over time finishes and grime can build up creating the need to strip & wax floors like VCT (Vinyl Composite Tile) floors in bathrooms, hallways, break rooms, sanctuaries, school rooms, and food service areas.
+Floor stripping and waxing removes soil and waxy buildup so that a new finish can be applied to the original surface.
 Different solutions and machines can be used so that odor is controlled when removing old finishes.

 A Vinyl Composite Tile (VCT) is the flooring surface that is most often stripped and waxed

 - Waxing, finishing or polishing are preparation coatings that create the finished appearance.
 Finishes provide additional protection against soil abrasion and scratching.
 2-5 coats may be specified by the manufacturer and/or the end user.

 - Spray buffing is a maintenance procedure used to remove daily wear and tear and restore luster to the surface.

 - Floor stripping and waxing techniques require different machines.

 - If the proper procedures, strippers, and finishes are not used, the job may fail, yellow or only look better for a short time.